galiemedia/debian-tools/README.md

 *  **`dt-update.sh`**: This script will update the Debian environment with the latest packages and security updates using the `apt` package manager as well as display information on system health, active services, and storage details.

+*  **`dt-secure.sh`**: This script will assist with some good security practices for Debian environments that have public-facing connections.

 *  **`dt-trixie.sh`**: This script will assist in updating a new or existing Debian 12 "Bookworm" environment to Debian 13 "Trixie".

 ## How to use this script